codecat/Nin/Readme.md

-**NOTE:** This readme is not updated for Nin 2.0 yet!

 ![](resources/Logo.png)

-Nin is a minimalistic PHP framework based on some of the ideas of Yii 1 and 2.
+Nin is a minimalistic PHP framework originally based on some of the ideas of Yii.
 It stands for "No It's Not", a play on Yii's "Yes It Is".
-Nin makes a few promises:

-* **Every feature is optional.** You don't need to use views.
-You don't need to use models.
-You don't even need to use the controller or routing system.
-* **Sensible configuration defaults.** As a result of the first promise, the entire configuration should make sense to allow for a minimalistic approach in the most common environments.
-* **The API is straight forward.** Everything in the API should be self-explanatory and obvious.
-* **Minimal amount of code required.** To work with the API, there shouldn't be too many lines of code.
-This helps the minimalism and simplicity of the system.

-Anything that breaks these promises should be considered a bug.

 # How does it work?
-By relying on modern PHP features, we can achieve some of the effects of Yii 2 while keeping the integrity of some of Yii 1's well-designed features.

-Nin can be used in various ways.
-One of those ways is via its MVC system, where `Model` and `Controller` are the key classes, and views are included PHP files.
+Nin is an MVC system, where `Nin\Model` and `Nin\Controller` are the key classes, and views are included PHP files.

 # Getting started
 Quickly get started with Nin by installing the dependency via Composer.
 You can find the package [on Packagist](https://packagist.org/packages/codecat/nin).
 Install it by running: